Jolin-Kan/KJ-NOTE/HTML5.md

 has five attributes we can change

-- src : source road /// <font color=yellow>the ima and the html doc must be i n the same folder</font>
+- src : source road

 - alt: the img's name. when the img fail to display, browser will show alt name.